-- how the student is progressing
+- · how the student is progressing

 - how the student is managing his/her study time

-- results for each unit
+- · results for each unit

-- any additional support needs
+- · any additional support needs

 - · attendance record

-- career ambitions
+- · career ambitions

 - interest in extra-curricular activities

 - other issues such as; student finance.

-The Personal Tutor will complete a record of the Personal Tutorial meetings using the College template, available through HoD, after each meeting.
-This will be kept electronically, with the consent of student, by the Personal Tutor who will submit this to the HoD to retain.
+The Personal Tutor will complete and maintain an electronic record of Personal Tutorial meetings on a College template, available from HoD's.
+On completion, the record will be submitted to the HoD's and retained.

-Records should detail date of attendance at Personal Tutorials and any actions agreed in the meeting, including a note of any referrals.
+The records will detail, date of attendance at Personal Tutorials and any actions agreed in the meetings, including notes of any referrals.
 These records will only be accessed by those whose role requires this and confidentiality of the information will be maintained.
-However, students should be aware that there may be occasions when it is necessary for someone other than the Personal Tutor to access personal records in order to help if the students allocated Personal Tutor is absent for a period of time.
+However, students should be aware that there may be occasions, when it is necessary for someone other than the Personal Tutor, to access records in order to help. (e.g. the allocated Personal Tutor is absent for a certain period of time)